shamystic/sfpd_analysis/README.md

 [View live site here!](https://shamystic.github.io/sfpd_analysis/)

 This website and all analysis code was done in March 2018 as part of the Capital One MindSumo computer science challenge found [here.](https://www.mindsumo.com/contests/sfpd-dispatch).
-It ended up being distinguished as a top submission to the summit. :)
+Update: It ended up being distinguished as a top submission to the summit :)

 ## Technologies/Libraries Used
 This work would not be possible without amazing and free open-source data science libraries and front-end development tools.